 But the heavy industry giant has also long been involved in the lightest of elements, hydrogen.

 Starting in the 1980s, Kawasaki built liquefied hydrogen storage tanks for the Japanese space agency’s rocket launch facilities.
-As a leading supplier of LNG tankers, storage, facilities and gas turbine engines, Kawasaki has also accumulated know-how in cryogenic fuels.
+As a leading supplier of LNG tankers, storage facilities and gas turbine engines, Kawasaki has also accumulated know-how in cryogenic fuels.

 “We realised that as a conglomerate, our key strength was possessing the core technologies needed to make, carry, transport and store hydrogen all through the supply chain,” says Nishimura.
 After declaring its intention to create just such a chain in 2010, Kawasaki has pushed for realisation, working together with partners nationally and internationally with the support of the Japanese and Australian governments.
+The scale of KHI’s hydrogen business is expected to hit ¥400bn ($2.7bn, 1USD= 148 JPY) in 2030.

 “We will contribute not only to the utilisation of hydrogen energy technologies globally, but also to the establishment of business models for new services, the development of regulations and the creation of international standards,” says Nishimura.
-Kawasaki has been central to developing emerging industry standards for liquefied hydrogen tankers and loading arm systems, among certain areas.
+Kawasaki has been central to developing emerging industry standards for liquefied hydrogen tankers and loading arm systems, among other areas.

 Contributing beyond the supply chain